ToeBee/ChangesetMD/README.md

 ChangesetMD works with python 2.7.

-Aside from postgresql, ChangesetMD depends on the python libraries psycopg2 and dateutil.
+Aside from postgresql, ChangesetMD depends on the python libraries psycopg2 and lxml.
-On Debian-based systems this means installing the python-psycopg2 and python-dateutil packages.
+On Debian-based systems this means installing the python-psycopg2 and python-lxml packages.

 If you want to parse the changeset file without first unzipping it, you will also need to install the [bz2file library](http://pypi.python.org/pypi/bz2file) since the built in bz2 library can not handle multi-stream bzip files.